 What is Bias in Artificial Intelligence?

-The Purpose of Fairness Metrics in AI
+What is the Purpose of Fairness Metrics in AI?

 Identification of Bias